openshift/oadp-operator/docs/design/datamover.md

 ### Support for multiple data mover plugins
-`DataMoveType` spec will support the following field,
+`DataMoverClass` spec will support the following field,
-    `pvcIdentifier: <tagname>`
+    `selector: <tagname>`
-PVC must be labelled with the `<tagname>`, to be moved by the specific `DataMoverType`.
-User/Admin of the cluster must label the PVCs with the required `<tagname>` and map it to a `DataMoverType`.
+PVC must be labelled with the `<tagname>`, to be moved by the specific `DataMoverClass`.
+User/Admin of the cluster must label the PVCs with the required `<tagname>` and map it to a `DataMoverClass`.
 If the PVCs are not labelled, it will be moved by the default datamover.

 #### Alternate options
-PVCs can be annotated with the `DataMoverType`, and when a backup is created, the controller will look at the DataMoverType and add it to the `DataMoverBackup` CR.
+PVCs can be annotated with the `DataMoverClass`, and when a backup is created, the controller will look at the DataMoverClass and add it to the `DataMoverBackup` CR.

 ---